-- If you’re cooking for 1 or 2, ingredients often come in 4 people servings, which means you’re gonna be left with odds and ends, especially since ingredients often come in 4 people servings.
-Unless you’ve meal planned or are good about freezing, a lot of those items will end up spoiling, which equals money in the trash.
+If you’re cooking for 1 or 2 people or family members have last-minute dinner plans, you’ll find that you’re left with odds and ends, especially since ingredients often come in 4 people servings.
+Unless you’ve planned your meals ahead of time or are good about freezing, a lot of those items will end up spoiling, which equals money in the trash.
 Using up those odds and ends in your cooking to make leftovers will save you money and time, which leads us to #3:

-Remember that time is your most valuable currency!
+Remember that time is a valuable currency!
 Eating leftovers results in time saved in the kitchen (because you’re cooking once for multiple meals) or waiting in a lunch line, which means more time to do other things you value.

-So logically, leftovers are a good thing but people rarely do things unless they enjoy it.
+So logically, leftovers are a good thing.
+However, people rarely do things unless they enjoy them.

-This idea of cooking once and then eating in two different ways is something we do all the time as part of our meal plan service.
+The idea of cooking once and then eating in two different ways is something we do all the time as part of our meal plan service.
 So, we’ve captured all our best ideas and secrets in our Guide to Repurposing Leftovers & Leftover Ingredients infographic here:

 Repurposing Leftovers & Leftover Ingredients